Community Developments: Congressional Budget Deal Ends Government Shutdown

-- California’s Transformative Climate Communities (TCC) program has allocated $140 million in grants to three communities in Los Angeles County to help them reduce greenhouse gas emissions and address challenges like public health disparities, housing shortages, pollution and displacement.
-The grants are the first to be released as part of the TCC program, which is designed to reduce emissions, strengthen economies and improve public health in disadvantaged communities.
-The program also targets communities with the greatest burdens from pollution and other health and social indicators in order to encourage them to design their own solutions to urban and environmental problems.
+- California’s Transformative Climate Communities (TCC) program has allocated $140 million in grants to three communities in the state to help them reduce greenhouse gas emissions and address challenges like public health disparities, housing shortages, pollution and displacement.
+The first round of TCC grants allocated $35 million to the neighborhood of Watts in Los Angeles, $70 million to the city of Fresno, and $35 million to the city of Ontario.
+The program, which is designed to improve public health in disadvantaged communities, targets communities with the greatest burdens from pollution and other health and social indicators in order to encourage them to design their own solutions to urban and environmental problems.
 (Next City, February 9)

 For the latest housing and community development news and notes, follow the Enterprise policy team on Twitter: @E_Housing Policy and subscribe to the Capitol Express Newsletter.
 The Enterprise Public Policy team works to safeguard, expand and improve programs that end housing insecurity.
 Learn more about our public policy efforts.